 To do this:

-- cover the treated area with a band aid or gauze
+Cover the treated area with a bandage or gauze.

-- if the skin doesn’t show any signs of irritation, it should be safe to use elsewhere
+If the skin doesn’t show any signs of irritation, it should be safe to use the oil elsewhere.

 Once you’ve done a patch test, you can apply rosehip oil up to twice per day.
 The oil can be used on its own, or you can add a few drops to another carrier oil or your favorite moisturizer.